-Consolidation of CFRP Anisogrid Tubes and Booms for Science Missions Programme: Programme: TDE Reference: T220-057MS Consolidation of CFRP Anisogrid Tubes and Booms for Science Missions Total Budget: 600 Objectives
+Programme: TDE Reference: T220-057MS

+Consolidatio Missions nsolidation of CFRP Anisogrid Tubes and Booms for Science ssions

+Total Budget: 600

 To develop lightweight and stiff Anisogrid structural booms including inserts and attachments for science payload support.

 Structural booms are often used in the support of science payloads.
 Key requirements are stiffness, strength and mass, but also in some cases the need to provide multiple attachment points through inserts.
 In those cases, the classical technology is not appropriate, Anisogrid booms offer the potential to be highly efficient.